samfeldstein/samfeldstein/README.md

 }
 ```

-## 🧰 Projects
+## 🧰 Selected Projects

+- [Shelf Talker Generator](https://shelf-talker.pages.dev/).
+A simple web app for formatting shelf talkers.
-- [Danceophile Studio](https://danceophile.com): A complete rebuild of a legacy website into a modern, performant static site using Astro.
+- [Danceophile Studio](https://danceophile.com).
+A complete rebuild of a legacy website into a modern, performant static site using Astro.
-- [Prairie Rose Arena](https://prairierosearena.com): A high-performance static site for an equestrian event center in Iowa.
+- [Prairie Rose Arena](https://prairierosearena.com).
+A high-performance static site for an equestrian event center in Iowa.
 Built with Eleventy.

-- [Personal Site](https://samfeldstein.xyz): My personal site, built with Astro.
-Highly optimized to achieve sub-second load times and 95+ Lighthouse scores.
+See the rest of my projects here on GitHub or on my [website](https://samfeldstein.xyz/code/).

 ## ✉️ Connect with Me